Overexploitation: Endangered and extinct species

 It is not just humans that overexploit resources.
 Overgrazing can be caused by native fauna, as shown in the upper right.
 However, past human overexploitation (leading to elimination of some predators) may be behind the situation.

-Species from all groups of fauna and flora are affected by overexploitation.
+Overexploitation affects species from all groups of fauna and flora.
 This phenomenon is not bound by taxonomy; it spans across mammals, birds, fish, insects, and plants alike.
 Animals are hunted for their fur, tusks, or meat, while plants are harvested for medicinal purposes, timber, or ornamental uses.
 This unsustainable practice disrupts ecosystems, threatening biodiversity and leading to the potential extinction of vulnerable species.

 All living organisms require resources to survive.
 Overexploitation of these resources for protracted periods can deplete natural stocks to the point where they are unable to recover within a short time frame.
 Humans have always harvested food and other resources they need to survive.
-Human populations, historically, were small, and methods of collection were limited to small quantities.
+Historically, human populations were small, and collection methods limited them to small quantities.
 With an exponential increase in human population, expanding markets, and increasing demand, combined with improved access and techniques for capture, the exploitation of many species is beyond sustainable levels.
 In practical terms, if continued, it reduces valuable resources to such low levels that their exploitation is no longer sustainable and can lead to the extinction of a species, in addition to having dramatic, unforeseen effects on the ecosystem.
-Overexploitation often occurs rapidly as markets open, utilising previously untapped resources or locally used species.
+Overexploitation often occurs rapidly as markets open, using previously untapped resources or locally used species.

 The Carolina parakeet was hunted to extinction.